← Back To Chapters

 The Value of Refining an Existing Product Rather Than Starting From Scratch

 Even if your products are selling well at the moment, Etsy is an ever-changing place where customer preference and your competitors are constantly evolving.
+One of the biggest threats to Etsy sellers (and sellers in other platforms) is copycats - Either copy the whole design illegally, or draw inspiration from your shop heavily.

+A key skill for long-term success is the ability to adapt and improve.
 And refining your handmade product can help you stay ahead of the market and even bring in new customers.

 When Should You Refine and When Should You Develop